dotink/inkwell-view/docs/classes/Inkwell/View.md

 The component can be a relative or absolute path minus the `.php` extension or it can be a separate view object.
-If the component is an independent view object it will have its own asset manager, data, and subcomponent set.
-If it is a template path it will share the asset manager, data, and subcomponents of this view.
+If the component is an independent view object it will have its own asset manager, filters, data, and subcomponent set.
+If it is a template path it will share the asset manager and filters and receive a copy of the data, and subcomponents of this view.

 ###### Parameters